Have a question about Minnesota's 2020 election? Ask us

 Minnesotans are set to head to the polls March 3, as the state joins more than a dozen others participating in Super Tuesday.

-The vote will mark the first time in decades — and one of just a handful of times in state history — that Minnesota holds a primary election instead of party caucuses.
+The vote will mark the first time in decades — and one of just a handful of times in state history — that Minnesota holds a primary election instead of party caucuses to select presidential nominees.
 Early voting starts Jan.
 17.

 With more than a dozen Democratic presidential candidates, including Minnesota U.S. Sen. Amy Klobuchar, qualified for the ballot, the outcome could play a role in helping winnow the crowded Democratic field.
 Voters on the Republican side can opt for President Donald Trump or write in another candidate.